List of 8 Best Hiking Emergency Beacon and Buying Guide

 ACR PLB-375 ResQLink+ Personal Locator Beacon

 The ACR personal locator beacon is a great emergency device that will come in handy when you are going for hiking adventures in water-dominated areas.
-It could come in as insurance or a form of last resort if you find yourself in a life-threatening situation and you need immediate rescue.
+It could come in as insurance or a form of last resort if you find yourself in a life-threatening situation and need immediate rescue.

-This beacon requires some simple manual activation though.
+This beacon requires some simple manual activation, though.
 All you have to do is deploy the antenna and press the ON button.
 It also comes with built-in tests for internal electronics and GPS features.
 You will have to register this device once you acquire it.

 Highlighted Features: